smart-data-models/dataModel.AutonomousMobileRobot/StopCommandReturnMessage/doc/spec_ES.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be StopCommandReturnMessage'
+      description: NGSI Entity type.
+It has to be StopCommandReturnMessage
       enum:
         - StopCommandReturnMessage
       type: string